Convicted child sex offender arrested for failure to register online identification

 Pegram was convicted in 2004 of second-degree rape and the parents of a 12-year-old said in a lawsuit that Pegram assaulted their daughter after meeting her while performing at a restaurant family night.

-North Carolina law defines second-degree rape is defined as having vaginal intercourse with a victim against their will and with the use of force.
+North Carolina law defines second-degree rape as having vaginal intercourse with a victim against their will and with the use of force.

 The charge can also be brought if a victim is mentally or physically disabled.